Skip to content

 If you’ve ever glanced at your paycheck and wondered why the amount you take home is so much lower than your gross salary, you’re not alone.
 Between federal and state obligations, and a few other mandatory deductions, your paycheck can shrink quickly — and not all of it is easy to decode.

-Understanding exactly which taxes are being taken out of your paycheck is more than just a financial curiosity.
+Knowing exactly which taxes your paycheck withholds is more than just a financial curiosity.
 It helps you budget smarter, avoid surprises at tax time, and make informed decisions about withholding, benefits, and retirement planning.

-In this guide, we’ll break down the specific taxes that are routinely deducted from employee paychecks in the U.S. — no fluff, no distractions — just a clear look at what’s taxed, how much, and why it matters to your bottom line.
+In this guide, we’ll break down the specific taxes that routinely come out of employee paychecks in the U.S. — no fluff, no distractions — just a clear look at what’s taxed, how much, and why it matters to your bottom line.

 Federal Income Tax